ATAR Compass

 This is because in both these situations the small sample sizes (and large spread of marks achieved by students studying courses with small cohorts) reduce the accuracy of the estimate.

-- are aiming to achieve in the HSC.
+- marks you are aiming to achieve in the HSC.

 According to ATAR rules, if you complete Mathematics Advanced and then go on to satisfactorily complete Mathematics Extension 1 and Mathematics Extension 2, your results in Mathematics Advanced will not be included in your ATAR calculation, even if you have excelled in it.